Pylons/pyramid/docs/narr/project.rst

 :app:`Pyramid` cookiecutters
 ----------------------------

-Pyramid cookiecutters released under the Pylons Project include differ from each other on a number of axes:
+Pyramid cookiecutters released under the Pylons Project differ from each other on a number of axes:

 - the persistence mechanism they offer (no persistence mechanism, :term:`SQLAlchemy` with SQLite, or :term:`ZODB`)